 April admits that this year old habits have crept back, along with the weight.
 She has less drive.
 "Now that I've lost the weight and feel I can look good in clothes, there isn’t as much motivation to keep eating right.
 I have since gone to see a nutritionist and she gave me a few tips."
 She's considering joining a weight management support group and has resumed logging into MyFitnessPal, which helped before.
 "Hopefully having the cold hard facts right there will make me stop eating badly."

 I only know April through Zumba class, so right now she only sees me as her Zumba instructor.
 But as a nutritionist I'm dying to tell her that healthy eating is not only chicken and broccoli and salads.
 I'd encourage her to try one new food a week, and I'd show her easy recipes that taste amazing.
 I'd tell her that negative reinforcement ("bad foods" mentality) rarely pushes people in the right direction for long, because they end up forever craving those forbidden foods.
 I've already told her that even though she's discouraged with her weight regain, even right now she has the curvy fit body that most Zumba instructors wish for and that she needs to let her body find its way, rather than beating it up to reach a personal low or meet a body mass index number.
 Weight loss without a gimmick or magic bullet can be a long tedious journey with highs and lows.
-But real permanent change takes time because it's not just about losing weight; it's about making peace with your body, learning to treat it with respect by responding to its physiological and emotional needs, and discovering who you are beyond your size.
+But real permanent change takes time because it's not just about losing weight; it's about making peace with your body, learning to treat it with respect by responding to its physiological and emotional needs, and discovering who you are beyond your size whether you're a skinny minny or have 10 pounds to go.
 Easier said than done I know, so I'll just end with a favorite quote:

 Never give up, for that is just the place and time that the tide will turn —Harriet Beecher Stowe